 Starting school is a big step for children and assisting them to transition to school successfully is important for their journey in continuing to be successful learners.
 School readiness is an often trotted out phrase for children in the term or even year before they are due to start formal schooling.
 In reality, however, children begin their learning journey from birth, and in fact many researchers would assert that learning begins before birth.

 The University of Melbourne Centre for Equity and Innovation in Early Childhood (CEIEC) literature review, Transition: a positive start to school, identifies the importance of supporting children to have a positive start to their school life and promoting children’s health and wellbeing.
-It recognises the transition to school ‘involves negotiating and adjusting to a number of changes including the physical environment, learning expectations, rules and routines, social status and identity, and relationships for children and families’.
+It recognises the transition to school is ‘a process in which key individuals (children, families, professionals in prior to school and school settings) need to work in partnership to ensure a positive outcome for children’.

 Knowing what to expect in the school environment helps children to make a smooth transition and preparing children for this begins well before their first day of school.
 Success is more likely when key stakeholders work and plan this transition collaboratively.
 The Early Years Learning Framework and National Quality Standard (NQS) recognise the importance of transitions and embedding continuity of learning as a key principle.
 This is acknowledged in Element 6.3.2 of the NQS which requires that continuity of learning and transitions for each child are supported by sharing relevant information and clarifying responsibilities.

 How can services assist in supporting children’s readiness for school?